All Episodes

 I didn't want to write anymore.

-And I felt compelled to write it because of the times we're in live free or die, America and the world on the brink.
+And I felt compelled to write it because of the times we're in, Live Free or Die, America and the World on the Brink.

-Now, I'm gonna say something to you that I've been saying to this audience and saying on TV, I have never been this worried or concerned.
+Now, I'm going to say something to you that I've been saying to this audience and saying on TV.

-And then when you have the director of the FBI saying, I see blinking red lights as relates to terror everywhere, um, that makes me even more concerned that terrorists will strike our country next.
+And then when you have the director of the FBI saying, I see blinking red lights as it relates to terror everywhere, that makes me even more concerned that terrorists will strike our country next.

-We Joe is allowed in six thousand three hundred and eighty-six people from Afghanistan, uh six hundred and fifty-nine from the number one state sponsor of terror, Iran, five hundred and thirty-eight from Syria, three thousand one hundred and fifty-three from Egypt, twelve thousand six hundred and five from Russia, and our number one geopolitical foe, the communist Chinese, twenty-six thousand one hundred and thirteen.
+Joe is allowed in 6,386 people from Afghanistan, 659 from the number one state sponsor of terror Iran, 538 from Syria, 3,153 from Egypt, 12,605 from Russia, and our number one geopolitical foe, the communist Chinese, 26,113.

-Do you think I'm wrong, Bill O'Reilly?
+Do you think I'm wrong, Bill O'Rowie?

 The terrorists don't want to be encountered, so they slip through.